exasol/docker-db/FAQ.md

     SELECT health_check.return_one();
     ```

-Please note that if you want to check from outside the docker network, you need port forwarding.
+Please note that if you want to check from outside the Docker network, you need port forwarding.

 Why would you need a UDF check at all?
 Depending on which Script Language Containers (SLC) you installed, different runtimes and libraries for certain programming languages are available.

-At the time of this writing (2025-11-25) `docker-db` comes with a SLCs for Java, Python and R preinstalled.
+At the time of this writing (2025-11-25), `docker-db` comes with a SLCs for Java, Python and R preinstalled.

 You also don't have to repeat this check.
 If the SQL engine works, and you established that the UDF language you need is there, testing once is sufficient.